pearsonca/scala-commsim/index.md

 A network, however, is a *very* simple model of a group, and simple models (of all but the most trivial phenomena) are only obtained by making strong assumptions.
-Such assumptions can be reasonable, and when they are, a very compact general description can usefully cover a broad array of phenomena.
-This is the case for traditional problems in the physical sciences, loosely speaking.
+Such assumptions can be reasonable, and when they are, compact descriptions can usefully cover a broad array of phenomena.
+One particularly strong assumption is homogeneity within kinds and in interactions between kinds.
+This is an assumption that is frequently justified for problems in the physical sciences.

-With phenomena more sensitive to variation, these assumptions are less tenable in the natural sciences, and often border on suspicious in the social sciences.
+The natural and social sciences, however, consider phenomena more sensitive to context and variation.
+Thus, homogeneity is can be an unreliable assumption in the natural sciences, and often borders on suspicious in the social sciences.

 One particularly questionable application is *dark networks* - the social network representation of covert groups, which is often used to model criminal organizations.
 By focusing on the network reduction of these groups and associated network metrics, we may forget that the network is not the phenomena.
-The phenomena is the interactions between and individual changes in the members of that covert enterprise, and the effect those have internal and external to that organization.
-Indeed, these are the observations we actually make, and the outcomes we actually care to understand.
+The phenomena is the interactions between and individual changes in the members of that covert enterprise over the life of their collaboration, and the effect those have internal and external to that organization.
+Indeed, these are the observations we actually make - not some network - and the outcomes we actually care to understand.
+Additionally, if we are considering these groups as foreground embedded in a background population, the problem is vastly complicated by observation issues and computational concerns.

 Representing those observations in a concise mathematical model, however, is an implausible task.
 In that sense, the network reduction is a very practical tool.